 These consolidated financial statements include the accounts of the Company and its subsidiaries.
-The Company's subsidiaries were disposed of in the third quarter of 2018 on disposition of the Ban Phuc Mine (note 21).
+The Company's subsidiaries were disposed of in the third quarter of 2018 on disposition of the Ban Phuc Mine (note 20).
 All intercompany transactions and balances between the Company and its subsidiaries were eliminated on consolidation.
 For partially owned subsidiaries, the interest attributable to non-controlling shareholders was reflected in non-controlling interest.
 The Company determines whether it shall consolidate a subsidiary by assessing whether it has control over the subsidiary.
 Factors considered in such an assessment include whether the Company is exposed, or has rights, to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)